Daga (wrestler)

-Miguel Ángel Olivo Castro (born June 19, 1988), better known by the ring name Daga, is a Mexican professional wrestler.
-He is a former AAA Latin American Champion and AAA World Cruiserweight Champion.
+Miguel Ángel Olivo Castro (born June 19, 1988) is a Mexican professional wrestler better known by the ring name Daga.
+He is signed to Pro Wrestling Noah, where he is a former two-time GHC Junior Heavyweight Champion and a member of Team 2000X.
+He previously performed for Lucha Libre AAA Worldwide, where he was a former AAA Latin American Champion and AAA World Cruiserweight Champion.
 He has also worked for Lucha Underground and Impact Wrestling.

 Professional wrestling career

 Early career (2008–2011)

 Daga made his pro wrestling debut in 2008, wrestling for Profesionales de la Lucha Libre Mexicana (PROLLM) and freelance shows in Coacalco de Berriozábal.
 He then made his International Wrestling Revolution Group debut in 2009.
 He spent the next two years in the promotion.
 Also, Daga worked with other independent promotions, like Toryumon Mexico, International Wrestling League and Desastre Total Ultraviolento.
 On September 25, 2010, Daga won his first pro wrestling championship, the IWL Internet Championship.
 On December 18, 2010, Daga participated in a tournament to crown the first DTU Alto Impacto Champion, but he was defeated by Flamita.